pyCGM2/Doc/content/Code/Installation/_index.en.md

 with pre-defined nexus pipelines and nexus skeleton (vst files)

 {{< notice "info" >}}
-if you want to use pre-defined nexus pipelines instead of the miniconda console, you need to **add your virtual environment to your window path**
+The ewternal use of the python3 pyCGM2 release required **Nexus 2.12**.
 {{< /notice >}}

 #### For QTM Users